bertini36/serverless-comments-engine/README.md

 ### 🔥 Application execution

 1. Install all the dependencies and bring up the project with Docker executing: `make build`
-2. Run the server: `make serve` (by default Flask runs applications at 5000 port)
+2. Run the server: `make up` (by default Flask runs applications at 5000 port)

 ### 👩‍💻 API endpoints
 * Get comments